Skip to main content

 Fields definition

-• Name - will be visible within chat.
-So operator will know from where come this chat.
+• Name - This will be visible within the chat, so the operator will know where the chat originated.

-• Identifier - is used as part of webhook URL.
+• Identifier - This is used as part of the webhook URL.
 Set it to any random string.

-• Messages attribute location - it defines location where message data is located.
-Only at first level.
+• Messages attribute location - This defines the location where the message data is located (only at the first level).

-• Take chatId attribute explode by it by @ character and take 0 (first) element.
-To take last element instead of 0 write last
+• Take the chatId attribute, split it by the @ character, and take the 0 (first) element.
+To take the last element instead of 0, write last.

-• Chat ID field location - field location within message itself.
-We set this attribute as chat_external_id
+• Chat ID field location - The field location within the message itself.
+We set this attribute as chat_external_id.

-• General conditions for messages being processed.
-These are first level attributes - this is usefull in case you want to have some protection against unknown requests.
-We will check that first level attributes would match these requirements.
+• General conditions for messages being processed (these are first-level attributes) - This is useful if you want to have some protection against unknown requests.
+We will check that the first-level attributes match these requirements.

-• Text messages, Attachements, Images - we support three type of messages.
+• Text messages, Attachments, Images - We support three types of messages.
 We can define what conditions each message body should meet to be considered one of them.

-• Chat options - You can choose required logic once chat from same visitor comes but, previous chat was already closed.
+• Chat options - You can choose the required logic for when a chat from the same visitor arrives, but the previous chat was already closed.

-How to define Text messages, Attachements, Images body message?
+How to define Text messages, Attachments, Images body message?

-How do I send message back to third party API once incoming chat was created?
+How do I send a message back to the third-party API once an incoming chat has been created?

-You should setup a Webhook and listen to chat.web_add_msg_admin events.
-In conditions you should have
+You should set up a Webhook and listen to the chat.web_add_msg_admin event.
+In the conditions, you should have:

-If your created webhook id is 1 so condition should look like this
+If your created webhook ID is 1, the condition should look like this:

 {args.chat.chat_variables_array.iwh_id} = 1